10 Perfect Summer Road Trips When You Need to Escape Austin

 Distance from Austin: 80 miles southwest; 1.25-hour drive

 San Antonio has always been buzzing, but over the last decade the city has undergone a seriously stylish glow-up.
 Spend a weekend exploring the city’s offerings with a stay at the new Canopy by Hilton San Antonio Riverwalk, which, as you’ll guess by name, sits pretty along the famed waters.
-And even if you don’t stay the night, at least give the property’s South Texas-inspired Domingo Restaurante and agave-forward Otro Bar a whirl.
-Later, check out two awesome exhibits starting with the San Antonio Museum of Art and followed by the funky immersive experience at Hopscotch.
+Check out two awesome exhibits starting with the San Antonio Museum of Art and followed by the funky immersive experience at Hopscotch.
 Then head to Pearl, a massive mixed-use space built using the historic bones of the former Pearl Brewery, for shopping, chowing down, or just hanging out and enjoying one of the spot’s green spaces.
-Standout stops include Best Quality Daughter for incredible char-siu served family-style and The Bottling Department food hall’s Caribbean specialist Mi Roti.
+Standout stops include Best Quality Daughter for char-siu served family-style, Cured for a wide selection of juicy meat, and The Bottling Department food hall’s Caribbean specialist Mi Roti.
 Need a lie-down?
 Book a pamper session at the magical La Cantera Resort and Spa.

 Distance from Austin: 33 miles south; 35-minute drive